NBA In The Zone '98

-NBA In The Zone '98 (also known as NBA Pro 98 in Australia and Europe) is a basketball game for the Nintendo 64 and PlayStation.
+NBA In The Zone '98 (called NBA Pro 98 in Australia and Europe) is a basketball game for the Nintendo 64 and PlayStation.
 It was released in 1998 and developed and published by Konami.
 It is the third installment of the NBA In The Zone series.
 The cover features Glen Rice of the Charlotte Hornets.

 The game has a "Create a Player" section and a season/playoffs section.
 All players in the game are based on stats and rosters of the 1996-1997 NBA season.

 Features

-NBA In The Zone '98 featured Glen Rice on the cover.
-NBA In The Zone '98 (also known as NBA Pro 98 in Australia and Europe) featured NBA rosters from the 1997–98 NBA season.
-As in previous In The Zone games, players such as Michael Jordan are not in the game and likenesses with generic names take their places.
-The game retains the "Create a Player" and season/playoffs features of NBA In The Zone 2.
+NBA In The Zone '98 had Glen Rice as its cover athlete.
+NBA In The Zone '98 used the 1997–98 NBA season rosters.
+Like with earlier In The Zone games, some players like Michael Jordan do not appear in the game but instead are replaced with likenesses and generic names.
+The game still features the "Create a Player" feature as well as season/playoffs as with NBA In The Zone 2.
 New features in this installment include on-the-fly play calling and team strategies.

 The Nintendo 64 version supports the Rumble Pak.